aniket1009/Task-Management-Web-App/README.md

 # Environment Variables
-- ' GOOGLE_APPLICATION_CREDENTIALS ': Path to Firebase service account JSON
+- > GOOGLE_APPLICATION_CREDENTIALS: Path to Firebase service account JSON
-- ' ALLOWED_ORIGIN ': Frontend URL for CORS
+- > ALLOWED_ORIGIN: Frontend URL for CORS
-- ' PORT ': Port on which the backend runs
+- > PORT: Port on which the backend runs
-- ' REACT_APP_API_URL ': API URL for the frontend
+- > REACT_APP_API_URL: API URL for the frontend